yuryprokashev/blockchain-nanodegree-project-5/README.md

     2. Transaction was rejected, the star with submitted coordinates already exists.
     3. Transaction processing will take longer than 240 seconds (when 240 seconds passed).
 7. Notifications are dissmissed within 10 seconds.
+8. The user can search the star by token Id.

 ## Dependencies
 1. Star Notary extends [ERC721Mintable.sol](